forio/epicenter-libs/README.md

 4. Merge your branch into `master`

 ## How to Prepare a Release
-1. Test to make sure there are no breaking changes: `npm run single-test`
+1. Build to the `dist/` folder: `npm run build`
-2. Make sure you have the latest tags from master: `git fetch origin`
+2. Test to make sure there are no breaking changes: `npm run single-test`
-3. Update the `package.json` with the to your new version*
+3. Make sure you have the latest tags from master: `git fetch origin`
-4. Update the change log: `npm run changelog`
+4. Update the `package.json` with the to your new version*
-5. Build to the `dist/` folder: `npm run build`
+5. Update the change log: `npm run changelog`
-6. Commit `package.json`, `CHANGELOG.md`, and `dist/` changes to `master`
+6. Commit `package.json` and `CHANGELOG.md` files to `master`
-7. Tag `master` with the same version you used in step 3 (prefix with 'v')
+7. Tag `master` with the same version you used in step 4 (prefix with 'v')
 8. Visit Jenkins: https://build.forio.com/job/deploy-epicenter-js-v3--epicenter--/

 \*We do not follow semver standards; because we'd like to retain the MAJOR version at 3 to match in parallel with the Epicenter platform's versioning, we have our own means of versioning: